robsheldon/biphrost-shell/local/new_lxc.md

 This assumes the setup laid out in [[build_lxc_host]].

 **Parameters**
-* --copy: create a copy of an existing container
+* `--copy`: create a copy of an existing container
-* --hostnames: set the hostnames for the new container
+* `--hostnames`: set the hostnames for the new container
 ```bash
 copy_from="$(loadopt "copy")"
 hostnames="$(loadopt "hostnames")"